Chapter 5.68

 5.68.090 Complaint inspection

-A. Upon receipt of a passenger complaint, the director shall evaluate same and, if deemed appropriate, send written notice to the licensee, either personally or by mail with a certificate of mailing attached.
+A. Upon receipt of a passenger complaint, the City shall evaluate same and, if deemed appropriate, send written notice to the licensee, either personally or by mail with a certificate of mailing attached.
 The notice shall specify the vehicle license number, the nature of the complaint received and the date upon which the complaint was conveyed.
 If the complaint alleges a vehicle defect, the notice will require that the licensee or the licensee’s agent present the vehicle for inspection to the Olympia chief of police or the chief of police’s designee within five days of receipt of the notice or be subject to license revocation proceedings under this chapter.

-B. If upon inspection the vehicle is determined to be in violation of the standards promulgated pursuant to this chapter, the chief of police will notify the director of said violation.
+B. If upon inspection the vehicle is determined to be in violation of the standards promulgated pursuant to this chapter, the chief of police will notify the Director of said violation.

 (Ord.
+7424 §47, 2025; Ord.
 7187 §3, 2019; Ord.
 6694 §16, 2010; Ord.
 4819 §1(9), 1987).

 1. The applicant/licensee has failed to comply with the inspection requirements of this chapter;